Original book by Wendy Gill • Music and Lyrics by David Schreurs & Vincent Degiorgio

 Wendy approached London-based writer and director Paul Boyd with her script and a host of ideas to develop the show further, including incorporating more songs from Caro’s recently released second album “The Shocking Miss Emerald”.
 Paul began mentoring Wendy as she redrafted the show, and in August a workshop production of THAT MAN was staged at London Theatre Workshop to a sell-out audience.

 Using feedback from the workshop production, Wendy and Paul began working on a new version of the show, setting the story in London’s infamous Flamingo Club at the height of its notoriety in 1957 and including more Caro Emerald songs than ever before.

-In September a special staged concert production of THAT MAN was presented at The Hippodrome in the heart of London’s West End, accompanied by a live band and performed by a cast of West End stars, lead by TV actor Jonny Labey.
-Songwriters David Schreurs and Vincent DeGiorgio, record company Grandmono, and the associated music publishers sent representatives to the show.
+In September a special staged concert production of THAT MAN was presented at The Hippodrome in the heart of London’s West End, accompanied by a live band and performed by a cast of West End stars, led by TV actor Jonny Labey.
+Songwriters David Schreurs and Vincent Degiorgio, record company Grandmono, and the associated music publishers sent representatives to the show.